w3f/polkadot-wiki/docs/learn/learn-auction.md

 Acquire a slot where the first LP starts right after the end of the last LP of the current slot.
 In this case, the parachain can bid directly with their current 'paraId', and it will be automatically extended without the need of swapping.
-This method has the advantage of not having superposing LP's on different slots owned by the same team, however it has the disadvantage of losing flexibility on when to win a new slot: if the team does not win the exact slot, then it will suffer some downtime until it wins a new slot.
+This method has the advantage of not having superfluous LP's on different slots owned by the same team, however it has the disadvantage of losing flexibility on when to win a new slot: if the team does not win the exact slot, then it will suffer some downtime until it wins a new slot.